codeleap-uk/internal-libs-monorepo/README.md

   - mobile: for changes to the mobile package or template
   - web: for changes to the web package or template
   - common: for changes to the common package
-- `feature` is a simplified description of your changes
+- `feature` is a simplified or abbreviated description of your changes

 PRs will be integrated/approved with the following criteria in mind: